-- 3.28 All Board members shall accept that authority rests with the Board, and that a Trustee has no individual authority other than that delegated by the Board. - 3.29 Each Trustee shall uphold and not undermine the implementation of the decisions of the Board.
+- 3.28 All Board members shall accept that authority rests with the Board, and that a Trustee has no individual authority other than that delegated by the Board. - 3.29 Each Trustee shall uphold the implementation of any Board resolution after it is passed by the Board.
 A proper motion for reconsideration or rescission, if permitted by the Board's By-Laws and Standing Rules, can be brought by a Trustee. - 3.30 A Trustee should be able to explain the rationale for a resolution passed by the Board.
 A Trustee may respectfully state his or her position on a resolution provided it does not in any way undermine the implementation of the resolution.